Open source facilitates free reign—but in construction, that can be a bad thing. Let’s explore why.

 Set-up and compatibility costs can be astronomical

-To get to the point of using an open-source project management software, you will need to spend a considerable amount in hiring talent to develop it up to that level.
+To get to the point of using an open-source project management software in advanced work packaging, you will need to spend a considerable amount in hiring talent to develop it up to that level.
 Even after development, its integration with other construction software such as quantity takeoff and estimating software, CAD tools, and budget software can be difficult since they’re made in different formats that may or may not seamlessly gel with the OSS project management software.

 Rectifying emerging issues would take exorbitant costs and humungous time commitments from developer teams.
 This is something that is never affordable nor justifiable for companies both big and small regardless of the size of the project.